 Supporting recommendations

 Scope.
 The scope of the Natural Hazards Accounts will include (1) costs of natural capital losses attributable to natural hazards, (2) benefits that natural capital provides in mitigating certain types of natural hazards (e.g., floods, wildfire), and (3) costs of climate-related natural hazards to human and built capital (Figure 1).

+1.Suggested EOP change: narrow scope to focus on 1, then 2, with 3 as a parallel effort.
+Be candid about the state of the current state of the data, limitations, scope of HANC.

 Goals.
 The Accounts will establish a broad data collection effort to capture the net costs of natural hazards to U.S. natural capital and the U.S. economy, and the benefits of natural capital for mitigating hazards.
 This will ensure that a clear set of efforts, achievable by the year 2036 as specified in the National Strategy, will be attained.
 This will illuminate the significant risks faced by Americans and provide the tools to address them in a timely and efficient way.
 An initial emphasis will be placed on annual, state-level reporting, with the aim of improving spatial and temporal resolution of the Accounts over time, where possible.

+1.Suggested EOP change: deemphasize potential policy applications (mitigation/adaptation) – leave those implicit

 Coherence with international and national statistical standards.
 Natural Hazards Accounts will use existing international and national statistical frameworks including the SNA and SEEA, as well as natural capital measures to categorize net costs, ensuring a full accounting while avoiding overlaps.
 This will align with accounting boundaries noted in the National Strategy (pp. 18-26).
 Our efforts will broadly capture impacts on capital of all types, including land prices, taxes, business interruptions, changes to physical capital stocks, and the availability and cost of insurance; mortality and morbidity, including physical and mental health; and changes in natural capital stocks.

 Connection to existing, related Federal government reporting efforts.
 The Natural Hazards Accounts will build on and find synergies between existing Federal government hazard-related reporting, including NOAA’s Billion Dollar Weather and Climate Disaster Costs, U.S. monitoring of the Sendai Framework for Disaster Risk Reduction, and the BEA’s existing national income accounts data on mitigation and adaptation expenditures, as well as data and methodology from across all relevant U.S. agencies that collect data for official statistics.

+1.Suggested EOP change: reemphasize that this will builds upon existing, endorsed Federal government data/statistical products (BDD, NIPA, Sendai, FEMA National Risk Index).
+Describe relevant gaps in existing reporting to frame the value of this.